Stag Hunter for Jägermeister - 2016

 And other Jägermeister hacking

-In early 2016 I received a Jägermeister tap machine to modify.
-I spent several weeks thinking about, and defining, a variety of interactive experiences that I would create for the project, codenamed Jägerbot, from practical to playful.
+In early 2016 I received a Jägermeister tap machine to modify for a client pitch.
+Before receiving the machine I spent several weeks thinking about, and defining, a variety of interactive experiences that I could create for the project, from practical to playful.
 Stag Hunter is a whimsical homage to Buck Hunter, the classic bar and arcade game.
-It is a simple shoot ‘em up video game in which the player shoots all the stags (8-bit versions of the logo) in 30 seconds to win a shot of Jägermeister.
+It is a simple first-person shooter game in which the player shoots all the stags (8-bit versions of the logo) in 30 seconds to win.
+When the player wins, the modified tap machine automatically dispenses a shot of Jägermeister.

 By removing the manual tap assembly from the machine and replacing it with an Arduino-powered solenoid valve, I was easily able to dispense Jägermeister from the machine using a variety of technologies, including RFID, iPhone and Apple Watch, mobile web, and Stag Hunter.